ropensci/spocc/vignettes/spocc_vignette.Rmd

 ### Upcoming features

 * As soon as we have an updated `rvertnet` package, we'll add the ability to query VertNet data from `spocc`.
-* We will add `rCharts` as an official import once the package is on CRAN (Eta end of March)
 * We're helping on a new package `rMaps` to make interactive maps using various Javascript mapping libraries, which will give access to a variety of awesome interactive maps.
 We will integrate `rMaps` once it's on CRAN.
 * We'll add a function to make interactive maps using RStudio's Shiny in a future version.